llm-case-studies/ActCLI-HIC/docs/sudo-access.md

 - Check `python3 -m agents.hw_assessor` failure and fall back to uploading the module for ephemeral execution.
 - Add health checks to warn when the assessor is missing or outdated.

-Track these improvements in the backlog under “Immediate Next Steps”.
+Track these improvements (auto-distribution, optional password prompt) in the backlog under “Immediate Next Steps”.